 Too often I see that employers haven’t conducted a risk assessment regarding the dangers associated with working on ladders, and thus they fail to take sensible steps to protect their workers from injuries occurring from working at heights.

 This could happen to you, or to anyone, and serious injuries can occur from lower heights than you might expect.
 Prevention is, of course, the best course of action.
-Here are a few tips to minimise your risk of injury.
+Here are a few tips to minimise your risk of personal injury.

 Look for alternatives